go-iiif/go-iiif/cmd/iiif-tile-seed/README.md

   -refresh
     	Refresh a tile even if already exists (default false) -scale-factors string
-    	A comma-separated list of scale factors to seed tiles with (default "4") -verbose
+    	A comma-separated list of scale factors to seed tiles with (default "8,4,2,1") -verbose
-    	Enabled verbose (debug) loggging.
+    	Enable verbose (debug) logging.
 ```

 Generate (seed) all the tiled derivatives for a source image for use with the [Leaflet-IIIF](https://github.com/mejackreed/Leaflet-IIIF) plugin.